plone/documentation/develop/plone/content/creating.rst

 Link to creation page
 =====================

-* The :guilabel:`Add...` menu contains links for creating individual content types.
+* The :guilabel:`Add` menu contains links for creating individual content types.
   Copy the URLs that you see there.

 * If you want to the user to have a choice about which content type to